raspberrypilearning/grandpa-scarer/worksheet.md

 When attaching things like servos be careful!
 You don't want to move any wires by accident!

 Now you should thread your power supply and button's wires through the opening that is on the enclosure (see image).
 If you don't do this then everything will be trapped in the box!
+Note only the 2 wires coming from the button are needed (we had a third for some other testing).

 ![](images/holeInBox.jpg)